edwardlintw/CorbaComm-RPC/README.md

     ...
 }
 ```
-`"sayHello"` is command string literal; it is user-defined.
+`"sayHello"` is string literal command; it is user-defined.
 This command will be routed to the server (aka command provder) which provides `"sayHello"` command.
 If no hosts providing command `"sayHello"`, an empty string `""` returned.